EternityForest/pavillion/pavillion.md

 ## Reserved RPC Calls
 The first 4096 calls are reserved so that a set of standard calls can be defined.
+In this notation, the params in the parens are directly concatenated together. (u8 foo, u8 bar) indicates 2 bytes, foo and bar.

  The currently defined ones are as follows:

 ### 0: Echo